 My artistic practice and research investigates the haptic experience of letterpress in contrast to digital.
 It raises questions about a different engagement with language and truth that occurs through the materiality of the physical processes involved in setting and printing type, particularly in relation to time, permanence and the unrepeatable.

 It also considers how touch as a primary sense is crucial in human processes for testing and expressing reality and meaning.
 I am often concerned with questions of performance and embodied knowledge and work both alone and in collaboration with others.

 Recent work has included protest posters, interactive performances and community workshops.

-LATEST WORK: MA RESEARCH
+RECENT WORK: MA RESEARCH

 My MA research considered whether the materiality and aesthetics of letterpress could interrogate the production and consumption of digital communications to understand how truth is established or subverted.

 As a former editor and reporter, I was particularly interested in how fake news was produced and circulated during the Brexit campaign, especially by newspapers, and the poor standard of journalism that some media upheld.

 We live in a ‘post-truth’ society in which debate is framed by argument that pays no attention to truth or established and agreed facts, and one in which most of us use cut and paste to share information (or misinformation) virally.

 There is also growing evidence that reading digital content on the web changes the brain’s neural circuitry, which was developed for deep reading.